GuyTeichman/RNAlysis/docs/source/rnalysis_user_guide.rst

 In addition to using regular filters, it is also possible to use set operations such as union, intersection, difference and symmetric difference to combine the results of multiple Filter objects.
 Those set operations can be applied to any Filter object, as well as to python sets.
 The objects don't have to be of the same subtype - you can, for example, look at the union of a DESeqFilter object, an CountFilter object and a python set::

     d = filtering.DESeqFilter('deseqfile.csv')
-    h = filtering.CountFilter('htseq_count_file.csv')
+    c = filtering.CountFilter('htseq_count_file.csv')
     s = {'WBGene00000001','WBGene00000002','WBGene00000003'}
     union_result = d.union(h, s)

-When performing set operations, the return type will always be either a python set (default) or a string.
+When performing set operations, the return type can be either a python set (default) or a string.
 This means you can use the output of the set operation as an input for yet another set operation.
 However, since the returned object is a set you cannot use Filter object functions such as 'head' and 'save_csv' on it, or apply filters to it directly.
+Intersection and Difference in particular can be used in-place, which applies the filtering to the first Filter object.

 Saving Filter results